Luinen/123/README.md

 - **Navigation bar**
   - This section will allow the user to easily navigate from page to page across all devices without having any issues.
 The full responsive navigation bar includes links to the Home page, Pricelist and Contact us page and is identical in each page to allow for easy navigation.
-  - The active page appears orange, which highlight it from the background.
+  - The active page appears with orange, which highlights it from the background.

 PIC